Exclusive: Tesla's battery maker suspends cobalt supplier amid sanctions concern

 Sherritt produces Cobalt at the Moa mine in Cuba, a 50-50 joint venture between the Canadian company and the state-owned General Nickel Company of Cuba.

-Panasonic buys cobalt from Sherritt and the metal is then turned into specialized cobalt chemicals by a contractor, according to the sources.
+Panasonic buys cobalt from Sherritt and the metal is then turned into specialised cobalt chemicals by a contractor, according to the sources.

-Panasonic is also supplied with cobalt chemicals by Sumitomo Metal Mining , which produces most of its material in the Philippines, the sources said.
+Panasonic is also supplied with cobalt chemicals by Sumitomo Metal Mining Co Ltd , which produces most of its material in the Philippines, the sources said.

 The sources said that Sumitomo supplied the bulk of the cobalt used in Tesla batteries.
 Reuters was unable to determine what proportion of the cobalt used in Panasonic's batteries made for Tesla came from Sherritt.